Whether you are a seasoned genealogist or just interested in your family history, our archives staff is here to help you discover your family roots.

 - St. Aloysius Orphanage, Children’s Home of Cincinnati, Cincinnati Orphan Asylum (also The Convalescent Hospital for Children), located at the Cincinnati History Library & Archives (CHLA)

-- Bethany Home for Girls and Boys, records at
+- Bethany Home for Girls and Boys, records at the Archives of the Community of the Transfiguration

 - St. Joseph, Dayton, records kept by Catholic Social Services and Wright State Libraries